 - Cynthia Richie Terrell, RepresentWomen Founder and Executive Director

-As we noted in the 2019 Gender Parity Index, progress towards parity remains uneven across geography, race, party, and age.
+Progress towards parity remains uneven across geography, race, party, and age.
 Today, women hold just over a quarter of all available seats in government, from national and state-level offices to major local-level offices.

 Over the last several decades, advocates in the United States have focused on building a pipeline of women in elected office by preparing individual women to run.
 As important as this work is, it won't work on its own.
 The fact that we are still celebrating candidate firsts for women in 2020, the year of the Suffrage Centennial, serves as a reminder of how incremental progress has been over the past century.